bcaudan/jasmine-spec-reporter/README.md

 Colors are displayed in the console via [colors](https://github.com/Marak/colors.js), you can see all available colors on the [project page](https://github.com/Marak/colors.js).
 You can also disable colors with the option: `colors: false`.

+# Compatibility with Jasmine 1.x

+To use Jasmine spec reporter with Jasmine 1.x, please see [jasmine1 branch](https://github.com/bcaudan/jasmine-spec-reporter/tree/jasmine1).

 # Migration from 0.x.x to 1.0.0